Jan. 6 panel urges Trump prosecution with criminal referral

 While the committee's mission was to take a comprehensive accounting of the insurrection and educate the public about what happened, they've also aimed their work at an audience of one: the attorney general.
 Lawmakers on the panel have openly pressured Garland to investigate Trump's actions, and last month he appointed a special counsel, Smith, to oversee two probes related to Trump, including those related to the insurrection and the presence of classified documents at Trump's Florida estate.

-The panel also asserts that Trump obstructed an official proceeding, the joint session of Congress in which the Electoral College votes are certified.
-The committee said Trump either attempted or succeeded at obstructing, influencing or impeding the ceremonial process on Jan.
-6 and “did so corruptly” by pressuring Pence to try to overturn the results as he presided over the session.
-Pence declined to do so.

-A criminal referral on the charge of insurrection is a clear effort to hold Trump directly accountable for the rioters who stormed the building.
-The rarely used insurrection statute criminalizes any effort to incite, engage in or assist a rebellion or insurrection “against the authority of the United States.”

-The committee may make ethics referrals for five House Republicans — including McCarthy — who ignored congressional subpoenas from the panel.
+The committee also made ethics referrals for five House Republicans — including McCarthy — who ignored congressional subpoenas from the panel.

 The panel subpoenaed McCarthy, R-Calif., and Reps.
 Jim Jordan of Ohio, Scott Perry of Pennsylvania, Andy Biggs of Arizona and Mo Brooks of Alabama.
 The panel has investigated McCarthy’s conversations with Trump the day of the attack and meetings the four other lawmakers had with the White House beforehand as Trump and some of his allies worked to overturn his election defeat.